FaizalRahman01/password_manager/README.md

-Password Manager Pro
+#Password Manager Pro

 A Python-based Command Line Password Manager with AES-encrypted storage, master password protection, logging, and backup functionality.

 Features
-✅ AES-256 Encryption using Fernet (with PBKDF2 Key Derivation and Salt) ✅ Master Password Protection with 3 Attempt Lockout
+ AES-256 Encryption using Fernet (with PBKDF2 Key Derivation and Salt) Master Password Protection with 3 Attempt Lockout
-✅ Add, View, Search, Update, and Delete Passwords securely ✅ Auto-generate Strong Passwords on demand
+ Add, View, Search, Update, and Delete Passwords securely Auto-generate Strong Passwords on demand
-✅ Activity Logging to logs.txt for operation tracking ✅ Data Export & Import for safe backups and restores
-✅ CLI-based Interface with simple navigation
+ Activity Logging to logs.txt for operation tracking Data Export & Import for safe backups and restores CLI-based Interface with simple navigation
-✅ Built with Python 3, Cryptography, and Colorama
+ Built with Python 3, Cryptography, and Colorama

 Requirements
 Python 3.x